 Track #3: Workforce Housing: Platform for Economic Growth – Moderator: Geronimo Rodriguez, Chief Advocacy Officer | Seton Healthcare Family and Trustee | Austin Independent School District

 Federal guidelines contend that a household should pay no more than 30% of its income toward housing expenses.
-Even though incomes have stayed relatively flat in the past decade, housing costs have increased dramatically over the same period.
+Even though incomes have remained relatively flat in the past decade, housing costs have increased dramatically over the same period.
 With strong employment growth in low- and moderate-wage job sectors, it is crucial to develop effective strategies to adequately house the workers who make our community function.
-In this session, we will define “workforce” housing and explore creative strategies to increase the supply of affordable housing to this sector.
+In this session, we will assess the concept of “workforce” housing and explore creative strategies to increase the supply of affordable housing to this sector.
 Special topics will include Austin’s “strike fund” for the preservation of workforce housing, as well as local efforts to develop employer-assisted housing.

 - C. Kent Conine, Director | Federal Home Loan Bank, Dallas